rstudio/posit-demo-assets/R/reticulated-sentiment-analysis-app/README.md

 renv::restore()
 ```

-To run the app locally select `app/app.R` and either use the "Run App" button on the top right of the IDE code pane or use:
+To run the app locally select `app.R` and either use the "Run App" button on the top right of the IDE code pane or use:

 ```r
 shiny::runApp()